DIACC/POC-corporate-registries/docs/use_local_hyperledger.md

 ### Finished
 The network is all setup.

-Next we need to **copy the peer data and pass it to our demo node.js application**.
+Next we need to **copy the peer data and pass it to the node.js application**.
-This is done by editing the `mycreds_docker_compose.json` file which lives in the root of the marbles app.
+This is done by editing the `mycreds_docker_compose.json` file which lives in the root of the app.

 We have added two mycreds files.
 One as a docker-compose example and one as a bluemix network example.